ez-org/ezno.de/docs/getting-started.md

 Signature verification instructions [are available here](signed-images).

-## ✂️ Pruning

-eznode is pruned by default with prune=550.
-It'll take up a total of \~4.8GB including the UTXO set and indexes (as of March 2021).

-A pruned node can only scan the recent blocks it still has available for transactions related to your wallet.
-This makes it primarily suitable for use with newly created wallets.

-There is, however, an opportunity to scan for your wallet's full history during the initial sync of your node, by scanning the blocks before they get pruned.
-This requires your xpubs/descriptors to be [configured](getting-started#configuration) during the initial sync and will not work with [fast-sync](packages#fast-sync).

-Additional xpubs/descriptors added after your node is synced will by default be tracked for new activity only.
-If you'd like to retain the ability to rescan wallets with historical activity, set `PRUNE_UNTIL=<yyyy-mm-dd>` to keep blocks after the given date or `PRUNE=0` to disable pruning entirely. _(Make sure to add these options in your config file so they don't get lost.)_

-Then, when adding new xpubs/descriptors, you could initiate a rescan by setting `RESCAN_SINCE=<yyyy-mm-dd>` to the wallet creation time (err on the too early side to avoid missing transactions).
-It will have to be more recent than `PRUNE_UNTIL`.

 ## ⚙️ Configuration

 There are no mandatory configurations \\o/, but you'll need to set at least one `XPUB`/`DESCRIPTOR` to use the [BWT Electrum server](packages#bitcoin-wallet-tracker).